Generators Explained

 The first part of the talk aims to provide a conceptual understanding of what generators are, how to make them in Python, and how to use them to make your code more efficient and sleek.
 The second part focuses on understanding how they form the core foundation of concurrency in Python.

-• The talk will begin with an introduction of the yield keyword, and how to create generators with it.
+keyword, and how to create generators with it.
 This will be followed by showing how they can be used for lazy iteration and saving memory.
-A brief example in a real world application related to data loading in machine learning will also be presented.
+A brief example in a real world application related to data loading in machine learning will also be presented. - The next part will focus on the ability of the

-• The next part will focus on the ability of the yield statement to accept values, and will explain how this can be used to make stateful functions with minimal and elegant code.
-The yield from keyword will be introduced and the particularly mind-bending example of binary tree traversal will be used to showcase its power.
+statement to accept values, and will explain how this can be used to make stateful functions with minimal and elegant code.
+Theyield from

-• A subtle and important distinction between _parallelism_ and _concurrency_ will be highlighted with a simple example through co-routines built using yield from.
+keyword.
+We will then use it to create _co-routines_ - functions that can transfer control between each other mid-execution.- A subtle and important distinction between _parallelism_ and _concurrency_ will be highlighted with a simple example through co-routines built using

-• The concept of an event loop will also be introduced through this example.
+. - The concept of an event loop will also be introduced through this example.

-• The talk will conclude with a discussion of the async and await keywords, and how the asyncio library can be used to streamline writing concurrent Python code.
+library can be used to streamline writing concurrent Python code.

 Target audience